-- Vision for industrial park including mix of uses, key sectors of interest, public amenities available. - Good accessibility Proximity to airport, Access to Highway 6 and GTHA / GGH markets. - Flexibility of zoning, flexibility of lot size. - Competitive industrial tax rates. - Available incentives including front end financing, CIP. - Intent to promote and attract investment that is environmentally sustainable. - Include community profile, messaging and possibly testimonials from existing businesses that promote the community.
+- Vision for industrial park including mix of uses, key sectors of interest, public amenities available. - Good accessibility Proximity to airport, Access to Highway 6 and GTHA / GGH markets. - Flexibility of zoning, flexibility of lot size. - Competitive industrial tax rates. - Intent to promote and attract investment that is environmentally sustainable. - Include community profile, messaging and possibly testimonials from existing businesses that promote the community.